Lifespan of gutters

 How often should I clean my gutters?

-Most experts recommend cleaning your gutters at least once or twice per year, in the spring and fall.
+Most experts recommend cleaning gutters at least twice a year, in the fall and spring, to remove debris and prevent clogs.

 When should I replace my gutters?